ValveSoftware/steam-audio/fmod/doc/guide.rst

         1. Select the FMOD Event Emitter.
         2. Make sure a Steam Audio Source component is attached to it.
         3. In the Inspector, make sure **Occlusion** is checked, then check **Transmission**.

         Steam Audio will now model how sound travels through occluding geometry, based on the acoustic material properties of the geometry.

+    .. group-tab:: Unreal Engine

+        1. Select the actor containing the FMOD Audio component.
+        2. Make sure a Steam Audio Source component is attached to it.
+        3. In the Details tab, make sure **Simulate Occlusion** is checked, then check **Simulate Transmission**.

+        Steam Audio will now model how sound travels through occluding geometry, based on the acoustic material properties of the geometry.